 This recipe is for a simple, pure, French omelet.
 No cheese, no peppers, no ham.
 The beauty of this is its sumptuous egginess unadorned, although I must confess I like adding a small shallot to the melting fat.
 There are several tricks that are vital, so please try this my way the first time with the ratios exactly as below to set your mental and taste standards.
 Then if you want to riff on it, go ahead.
 It calls for whole cream.
 I have tried it with half-and-half and milk, and they are very good, but you can tell the diff.
 It calls for butter.
 It is also good with bacon fat and duck fat.

-Protein molecules in eggs change their shape, or denature, as they are heated, and form a matrix that traps moisture.
-Salt aids the process.
+Protein molecules in egg whites float among each other unlinked, which is why the albumen is clear.
+As they are heated they change their shape and even link up, a process called denaturing, and form a coagulated matrix that traps moisture.
+The linked proteins block light and turn opaque white.
 As with other proteins, the longer or hotter you cook them, the proteins shrink and squeeze out moisture.
 So it is crucial to keep the heat down and take the eggs off when slightly runny.
 They will finish cooking by carryover.

 Here’s a short video of the process with special thanks to the late great pianist Don Shirley for his 1950s version of “At Last” written by Mack Gordon and Harry Warren in 1941.
 If you saw the movie Green Book, that was Shirley in the back seat.